 Credit cards won't be on the Xinja menu because the only way to make money "... is when your customers make poor decisions," says founder Eric Wilson, formerly of NAB.

 UK-based neo-bank Revolut, which is licensed to trade in Australia, takes a slightly different approach.
 It offers transaction accounts with the option to round up spare change on debit card purchases to a 'vault' - similar to a savings account except that no interest is paid.

 Account holders enjoy fee-free ATM withdrawals of up to $350, plus no-fee currency exchanges (up to $9,000) and the option to spend in foreign currencies at the interbank exchange rate.

 A premium account is available for $10.99 per month, which takes the fee-free international ATM withdrawals up to $700, plus unlimited no-fee currency exchanges and freebies like access to over 1,000 airport lounges worldwide.

-Other neo-banks waiting in the wings include Volt, which is due to begin its rollout sometime this spring, and payday lender Nimble, which also has plans to become a digital bank.
+Other neo-banks waiting in the wings include Volt, which this month started rolling out savings accounts to 40,000 customers, and payday lender Nimble, which also has plans to become a digital bank.

 It's no surprise that neo-banks are pitching themselves firmly at the millennial market, who have grown up with smartphone technology.